pain.001

 pain.001 (Customer Credit Transfer Initiation) is the message format used to instruct a bank to move funds from a debtor account to one or more creditors.
 It replaced the legacy free-text MT101 instruction and carries structured data: full beneficiary name and address, LEI, purpose code, and remittance information in a machine-readable format.

-Under CBPR+ (the SWIFT cross-border ISO 20022 standard), unstructured address fields in pain.001 are mandatory from November 2025 onward.
-Banks that submit unstructured data risk message rejection, which is a key compliance driver for the current migration wave.
+Under CBPR+ (the SWIFT cross-border ISO 20022 standard), structured address data becomes mandatory: after a grace period that opened with the November 2025 cutover, unstructured-only postal addresses are rejected from November 14, 2026 — a key compliance driver for the current migration wave.

-For crypto-native payments, Ripple's ODL infrastructure translates pacs.008 messages (the interbank leg) back to pain.001 at the receiving end — meaning the XRP bridge is invisible to the corporate treasurer who only sees standard ISO 20022 messages on both ends.
+For crypto-native payments, Ripple's ODL sits inside the interbank (pacs.008) leg that a pain.001 instruction kicks off — meaning the XRP bridge is invisible to the corporate treasurer, who sees only standard ISO 20022 messages.

 Crypto Relevance